 several years ago, i took a creative writing nonfiction course at the university of texas at san antonio. for our final project, we had to write a memoir. not knowing what to write about myself, i invited two dozen people -- friends and family -- to each pose a question to me. something that didn't require a yes or no answer. something they didn't already know about me.

-so we will begin at the beginning, with my mama's question and my reply. kind of fitting since it's the last day of may, don't you think? and if you've got a question for me to which you'd like to know the answer (that doesn't require a yes or no), email it to me: email@example.com. i'll be happy to include it in a future post.
+we will with my mama's question and my reply. kind of fitting since it's the last day of may, don't you think? and if you've got a question for me to which you'd like to know the answer (that doesn't require a yes or no), email it to me: firstname.lastname@example.org. i'll be happy to include it in a future post.

 for the sake of time, and for your viewing pleasure, you get caps again. yay, right?

 I would have loved myself.

 I would have been able to look in the mirror and smile at my reflection.
 Not to test out how the smile looked on my face, when inside it felt empty, false, even somewhat hideous.
 But to smile as if I thought of myself as being beautiful.